mysql/mysql-utilities/doc/man/mysqluserclone.rst

 NOTES
 -----

-The login user must have the appropriate permissions to create new users, access (read) the mysql database, and grant privileges.
-At a minimum, this requires the login user to have read privileges on the mysql database, the **GRANT OPTION** privilege for all databases listed in the **GRANT** statements found, and the ability to create a user account.
+The account used to connect to the source server must have privileges to read the **mysql** database.

+The account used to connect to the destination server must have privileges to execute **CREATE USER** (and **DROP USER** if the :option:`--force` option is given), and privileges to execute **GRANT* for all privileges to be granted to the new accounts.

 EXAMPLES
 --------